The Bankrate promise

 The company also typically charges for necessary repairs, a cost that can vary widely depending on each transaction and is relatively vague.
 Per their website, “Some examples of common repairs include paint, roofing, flooring, and HVAC.”
 It’s unclear exactly what they will deem necessary.

 Like most iBuyers, Opendoor does not operate everywhere in the country, so in order to sell your house to them, first you need to find out whether they buy homes in your area.
 They primarily service large metro areas, including Atlanta, Boston, Charlotte, Dallas–Fort Worth, Denver and Los Angeles.

 The following 26 states contain at least one market where Opendoor is buying:

 Opendoor was one of the pioneers of the iBuying game, and it’s still one of the biggest players.
 It’s not the only player out there, though — Offerpad is another big-name iBuyer.
 Zillow and Redfin both used to operate in the space as well, though both have since shut down their iBuying arms.

 There are also other companies out there who also aim to streamline the homebuying and selling process, such as Clever and HomeLight.
 A wide variety of cash-homebuyers also operate similarly, with cash offers and fast timelines, including large national players like We Buy Houses and HomeVestors.
 And just about every state and major metro area has smaller, locally owned options too.

 Opendoor pros and cons

-The downside is that going through an iBuyer like Opendoor usually means you’ll pocket less than you would if you sold your home the traditional way, on the open market.
-The exact amount depends on your home and your market.
-But part of the way iBuyers stay in business is by offering convenience in exchange for slightly lower bids.
-And they don’t negotiate, so don’t think about counter-offering.
+- Lower offers: The major downside is that going through a company like Opendoor likely means you’ll pocket less than you would if you sold your home the traditional way, on the open market.
+These businesses need to turn a profit on each transaction and don’t offer top-of-the-market prices.